 Septerra Core presents Doskias as this.
 He truly believes that he is the Saviour of Septerra.
 Too bad he seems to be more the Destroyer of Septerra.

-In Dark Souls, the Chosen Undead becomes this if he/she refuses to relight the Fire and becomes the Dark Lord.
+In Dark Souls, the Chosen Undead becomes this if he/she refuses to relight the First Flame and becomes the Dark Lord.